The impact of High Heat on Port Infrastructure

 While it is essential to have high-quality lighting that meets legal and insurance requirements, many owners and operators may not realize the significant impact their choice of lighting can have on the overall energy efficiency, safety, and security of their ports.
 Failing to consider factors such as heat when making purchase decisions can lead to costly downtime, hazardous working conditions, and non-compliance with regulations in the future.
 It is important to note that the cheapest option may not always be the most cost-effective solution.

 For instance, many port owners continue to utilize lighting solutions such as high-pressure sodium, metal halide, or other outdated technologies, which can have negative economic and environmental impacts.
-A high-pressure sodium system not only compromises the color rendering of your CCTV systems but also incurs high maintenance costs.
+A high-pressure sodium system not only compromises the colour rendering of your CCTV systems but also incurs high maintenance costs.
 Similarly, a metal halide lamp may initially provide a high lumen output but typically experiences a 20% output loss within the first 6 months while consuming the same amount of energy.
 Additionally, metal halide bulbs emit a significant amount of heat (approximately 90% of the total energy consumed), making them prone to quicker overheating and higher chances of failure.

 In contrast, LED lighting emits minimal forward heat while providing exceptional visibility due to its clear light.
 This results in increased light levels by up to 50% or more, reducing energy consumption in ports and terminals by over 70%.
-LED lighting not only minimizes light pollution but also contributes to waste reduction due to its long-lasting durability.
+LED lighting not only minimises light pollution but also contributes to waste reduction due to its long-lasting durability.

 Port and terminal owners in hot climates, such as the Middle East where temperatures can exceed 45°C in ports like Jebel Ali, must adopt a forward-thinking approach to all aspects of the supply chain to prevent potential infrastructure problems in the future.